PhilBaik/philbaik/README.md

 #### My name is Hyeongmeen Baik, You can call me Baik or Hyeongmeen.
 Also Philip is fine!
 #### [You could check my CV in this link!] (https://github.com/philbaek/philbaek/blob/main/CV_Hyeongmeen_Baik.pdf)

-I'm an undergraduate student at Yonsei University, majoring in Electrical & Electronic Engineering 🚀
+I'm a PhD Graduate student at University of Wisconsin-Madison, majoring in Electrical & Electronic Engineering 🚀
 I am interested in power systems, power electronics, electric machines, and electric drives.
 For the past year, I have worked on the x-y displacement and rotary position sensor system based on linear Hall-effect sensors.
 Also, I investigated the improved performance of a photovoltaic power output forecasting model based on an Artificial Neural Network compared to conventional ML models.